 A chipper works very well from the fringe or just off the green in the fairway.
 A wedge must be used in the heavy rough, sand, or from a distance that reaches farther than a few yards from the green.

-In those instances, a wedge provides more muscle and cuts through the grass or sand.
+A wedge provides more muscle and cuts through the grass or sand in those instances.

 Who should use a chipper?

-Beginning golfers and high handicappers are the ideal golfer for chippers, although any level of golfer can find consistency and improvement from just off the green with this club.
+Chippers are ideal for beginning golfers and high handicappers, although any level of golfer can find consistency and improvement from just off the green with this club.

 The chipper has a shallow face with a large rounded sole that slides easily along the turf to assure quality contact with each swing.
 Chippers are great for golfers who have problems hitting chip shots with their wedges or irons with any consistency.